Hairspray Live!

 Hairspray Live! is an American television special that aired live on the American television network NBC on December 7, 2016.
-Produced by Craig Zadan and Neil Meron, and hosted by Darren Criss, it is a performance of a new adaptation of the 2002 Broadway musical Hairspray.
+Produced by Craig Zadan and Neil Meron, and hosted by Darren Criss, it is a performance of a new adaptation of the 2002 Broadway musical Hairspray, which is based on the 1988 film of the same name.
+The special was produced by New Line Cinema, Warner Bros.
+Television, Storyline Entertainment, Sony Pictures Television and Universal Television.

 Premise

 Hairspray Live! takes place in 1962 Baltimore.
 Teenager Tracy Turnblad's dream is to dance on The Corny Collins Show, a local TV program.
 When, against all odds, Tracy wins a role on the show, she becomes a celebrity overnight and meets a colorful array of characters, including Link, the resident dreamboat; Amber, the ambitious mean girl; Seaweed, an African-American boy she meets in detention; and his mother, Motormouth Maybelle, owner of a local record store.
 Tracy's mother is the indomitable Edna Turnblad, and she eventually encourages Tracy on her campaign to integrate the all-White Corny Collins Show.